neilburbage/my-ai-app/README.md

 Create a .env file in the root of your project with the following content:
 OPENAI_API_KEY=your_secret_key_here

-Deployment

-Instructions for deploying the app will go here.
-Typically, you would deploy a Next.js app using services like Vercel, Netlify, or your preferred hosting provider.
+Deploy on Vercel

+The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.
+Check out our Next.js deployment documentation for more details.

+•	Next.js Documentation - Learn about Next.js features and API.
+•	Learn Next.js - An interactive Next.js tutorial.

 Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.

-License

-This project is licensed under the MIT License.

-Additional Resources

-	•	Next.js Documentation - Learn about Next.js features and API.
-	•	Learn Next.js - An interactive Next.js tutorial.